Looking for random and obscure facts to start up a conversation? This article gives you just that…

 Most of us won’t develop the natural skills to navigate social gatherings expertly.
 Some of us are naturally socially awkward.
 And some will be a graceful social butterfly that can do no wrong when in front of a crowd.

-So if you’re one of those socially awkward people that needs a little help in the starting a conversation department, here are random facts you need to have in your arsenal to fill in those awkward gaps:
+So if you’re one of those socially awkward people that needs a little help in the starting a conversation department, try asking something peculiar like which bird has a brain smaller than either of its eyeballs?
+Animal facts are always a got-to conversation starter.
+If you still need some ideas, here are random facts you need to have in your arsenal to fill in those awkward gaps:

 1. The first computer was built in the 1940’s

 Computers may sound like they were a thing of the present, but the first computers were born in the 1940s.
 Yes, the 1940’s.
 When World War II is at its peak, in as early as 1940, computer models were present.
 But it was all still under construction.